masc-ucsc/docs/docs/pyrope/07-typesystem.md

 effectively "packs" the encoding.

-## union/variant
+## Variants

-Union/variant share syntax with enums with types declaration, but the usage and functionality is quite different.
-Enums do not allow to update values and unions/variant are tuples with multiple labels sharing a single storage location.
+Pyrope supports variants but not unions.
 The difference between `union` and `variant` is that union can be used for a typecast to convert between values, the variant is the same but it does not allow bit convertion.
 It tracks the type from the assignment, and an error is generated if the incorrect type is accesed.
+Pyrope requires explicit type conversion with bitwise operations.

+Variant shares syntax with enums with types declaration, but the usage and functionality is quite different.
+Enums do not allow to update values and variants are tuples with multiple labels sharing a single storage location.

+The main advantage of variant is to save space.
+This means that the most typical use is in combination with registers or memories, when alternative types can be stored across cycles.

 ```
-let e_type:enum  = (str:String = "hello",num=22)
+let e_type=enum(str:String = "hello",num=22)
-let u_type:union = [str:String, num:int]         // No default value in union
+let v_type=variant(str:String, num:int)       // No default value in variant

-var uu:u_type = (str="hello2")
-assert uu.str == "hello2"
-assert uu.num == 0x32_6f_6c_6c_65_68 // ASCII for 2 e l l o h

-uu.num = 0x65
-assert uu.str == "o"
-assert uu.num == 0x65
-var ee:e_type = e_type.str
+var vv:v_type = (num=0x65)
+cassert vv.num == 0x64
+let xx = vv.str             // compile or simulation error
 ```

 As a reference, `enums` allow to compare for field but not update enum entries.

 ```
-ee = u_type.String          // OK
+var ee = e_type
 ee.str = "new_string"       // compile error, enum is immutable

 match ee {